SlimeVR/SlimeVR-Docs-Site/configuring-project.md

 #### WiFi

-If you're having problems with setting the wifi credentials through the server (like you tracker keeps resetting wifi settings after restart) you can hardcode your wifi credentials to firmware.
+If you're having problems with setting the wifi credentials through the server (like you tracker keeps resetting wifi settings after restart), you can hardcode your wifi credentials to firmware.

-For that you need to uncomment the following lines and replace `SSID` and `PASSWORD` with your corresponding wifi credentials:
+To hardcode your wifi credentials, uncomment the following lines and replace `SSID` and `PASSWORD` with your corresponding wifi credentials:

+> **Note:** If your wifi password contains the `%` character, replace it with `%%`.

 ```ini
 build_flags =